‘Flip Or Flop’ Star Christina El Moussa Says That She Felt Like She ‘Was Drowning’ Following Divorce

 Luckily, the couple was able to pick up the pieces and work on their real estate business of flipping houses as well as co-parenting their 7-year-old daughter, Taylor, and their 2-year-old son, Brayden.
 Christina even says that somehow the couple managed to “build something bigger” than they had before.
 Now, Christina is taking the year to rebuild her life.

-For starters, El Moussa has made the move from Yorba Linda.
-California to Newport Beach, California and she also has a new man by her side in Ant Anstead.
+For starters, El Moussa has made the move from Yorba Linda, California to Newport Beach, California, and she also has a new man by her side in Ant Anstead.
 Additionally, the Inquisitr shared that Christina will be getting her own new show on HGTV titled Christina on the Coast.
-The show is expected to air early next year and Christina said that her new show will be “light-hearted” and it feels like a “win-win.”
+The show is expected to air early next year, and Christina said that her new show will be “light-hearted” and it feels like a “win-win.”

 The network ordered eight episodes of the show.
 The first episode will follow Christina as she moves into her new home and decorates while the remaining seven episodes will follow Christina helping people turn their outdated homes into something more modern and chic.